50% or less - Travel may be required from 25 to 50 percent, at times with little advance notice.

 You will be evaluated for this job based on how well you meet the qualifications above.

-You will be evaluated to determine if you meet the minimum qualifications required and the extent to which your application shows that you possess the Professional/Technical Qualifications (PTQs) and the Executive Core Qualifications (ECQs) listed below.
+You will be evaluated to determine if you meet the minimum qualifications required and the extent to which your resume shows that you possess the Professional/Technical Qualifications (PTQs) and the Executive Core Qualifications (ECQs) listed below.
 When describing your qualifications, be sure to furnish examples and describe the context in which you applied your knowledge, discuss how you used skills relevant to the position, indicate the complexity, scope and impact of your work, note the level of people with whom you interacted, and explain the sensitivity and criticality of the issues you addressed.
-How you format your narrative responses can impact consideration.
-Please see the REQUIRED DOCUMENTS section of this Job Opportunity Announcement for specific instructions for presenting the PTQs and ECQs listed below and the circumstances under which some applicants may be exempt from providing ECQs.
+Please see the REQUIRED DOCUMENTS section of this Job Opportunity Announcement for circumstances under which some applicants may be exempt from providing ECQs.

 Professional/Technical Qualifications (PTQs):